 Written by a survivor of a concentration camp, it does not strive to understand how or why the Holocaust happened, but explores the reasons why some prisoners survived, physically and mentally, in the death camps.

-While decisions about life or death often seemed to be made on the toss of a coin, some survivors, like author Viktor Frankl, a professor of neurology and psychiatry, believed that believing that life had meaning or purpose encouraged some prisoners to fight for survival during the darkest of times.
+In his book, neurology and psychology professor Viktor Frankl sets out the theory that, while decisions about life or death often seemed to depend on the toss of a coin, a belief that life had meaning or purpose encouraged some prisoners to fight for survival during the darkest of times.

 He also alluded to the way the lessons he learnt during his imprisonment could inform people living in more peaceful times.
 Frankl claims that it is crucial for people to find meaning for their lives, either in the work they produce, the community of which they are part or the people they love.